-Functional neurological symptom disorder, also called conversion disorder, is a complex condition where patients experience physical neurological symptoms, but without a clear structural problem in the nervous system.
-The exact cause is not completely understood, although stress can be a major contributor.
+Functional neurological symptom disorder (FND), also called conversion disorder, is a complex condition that causes neurological symptoms without an apparent structural problem in the nervous system.
+The exact cause is not completely understood, but stress can be a major contributor.

 While it can affect children, FND is more common among adolescents and adults.
 People in rural settings and military personnel may be at higher risk of FND than other groups.

 Individuals who have FND experience physical symptoms.
-These symptoms, however, have no underlying physical cause and are often associated with an emotional or psychological crisis.
+These symptoms have no underlying structural cause and are often associated with an emotional or psychological crisis.
 However, many individuals have FND that did not result from an emotional or psychological cause.

-A person with FND has no control over the symptoms they experience and do not consciously or deliberately produce them.
+A person with FND has no control over the symptoms they experience and does not consciously or deliberately produce them.

 Typical signs and symptoms of FND include: